 When is Starfield coming out?
-Everything we know about Bethesda's space based RPG | Dexerto.com
+Bethesda’s space RPG release date, leaks, platforms, more - Dexerto

 The game has also used SpaceX and Elon Musk for real authenticity, with Howard explaining during E3 that he wants space travel to feel flying in the 1940s – in the sense of being dangerous and but also capturing the desire to explore further throughout the story.

+The first image shows an astronaut standing, looking towards what appears to be a building on some sort of metal supports with a logo that seems to read, “AB” on the side.

+The last image shown on the photo-hosting site shows a ship with tanks, a platform of some kind, and lots of fantastic detailing.
+These images are inline with Todd Howard’s recent interview with YouTube channel Develop:Brighton Conference, which in itself is a place where developers “come together to learn from one another and share experiences.”

-Will Starfield be exclusive to Xbox Series X and Series S?
+Is Starfield exclusive to Xbox Series X and Series S?

-After Bethesda and it's parent company ZeniMax was acquired by Microsoft in September 2020, many people have been asking if the game will be coming to PlayStation 5 or if it will be exclusive to Xbox's family of consoles.
+After Bethesda and its parent company, ZeniMax was acquired by Microsoft in September 2020, many people have been asking if the game will be coming to PlayStation 5.

-Unfortunately, we don't know for sure.
-In a recent Bloomberg interview, Phil Spencer, the head of Xbox, said that while the company would honor the contracts already in place for games like Deathloop and GhostWire Tokyo, they would handle future titles on a case by case basis.
+Unfortunately, we don’t know for sure.
+In a recent Bloomberg interview, Phil Spencer, the head of Xbox, said that while the company would honor the contracts already in place for games like Deathloop and GhostWire Tokyo.

-FUN NOTE: Sony had been negotiating timed exclusivity on Starfield as recently as a few months ago.
-Going to guess either those talks are done or the price suddenly went way, way up.

 This means that there’s a possibility, but not a guarantee, that Starfield will be an Xbox exclusive.
 Ironically enough, former Game Informer Editor Imran Khan revealed on Twitter that Sony was at one point in negotiations with Bethesda to make Starfield a timed-exclusive on PS5.

-Obviously those talks fell through and it remains to be seen what happens to the game now.
+Obviously, those talks fell through and it remains to be seen what happens to the game now.

 So, there you have it.
-That's everything we've heard and seen from Starfield so far and we'll continue to update this story with any more official information and leaked details in the future.
+That’s everything we’ve heard and seen from Starfield so far.
+We’ll continue to update this story with any more official information and leaked details in the future.

+So many release dates are uncertain in 2021, but here’s everything we know about the big games fans are looking forward to this year and beyond: